MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-appcompat.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies whether to prevent the MS-DOS subsystem (**ntvdm.exe**) from running on this computer.
 This setting affects the launching of 16-bit applications in the operating system.

 You can use this setting to turn off the MS-DOS subsystem, which will reduce resource usage and prevent users from running 16-bit applications.
 To run any 16-bit application or any application with 16-bit components, **ntvdm.exe** must be allowed to run.
 The MS-DOS subsystem starts when the first 16-bit application is launched.
 While the MS-DOS subsystem is running, any subsequent 16-bit applications launch faster, but overall resource usage on the system is increased.